cmndrsn/mer-quality/content/survey-items.md

 #### Collection

--   Research integrity frameworks and procedures for consent, transparency, ethics and privacy are reported
+-   Research integrity frameworks and procedures for consent, transparency, ethics and privacy are reported.

 #### Cleaning & preprocessing

--   Security of sensitive data is supported by anonymisation (where applicable)
+-   Security of sensitive data is supported by anonymisation (where applicable).

 #### Maintenance

--   Availability of data is facilitated by infrastructure for timely sharing
+-   Availability of data is facilitated by infrastructure for timely sharing.
--   Identifiability of the correct dataset (out of multiple versions) is guided by version control and DOIs
+-   Identifiability of the correct dataset (out of multiple versions) is guided by version control and DOIs.
--   The documentation and instructions (specific wording that the annotators saw) for the annotation task are available
+-   The documentation and instructions (specific wording that the annotators saw) for the annotation task are available.
--   The data description is fully covered in the documentation for the amount of data
+-   The data description is fully covered in the documentation for: the amount of data.
--   The data description is fully covered in the documentation for the selected genre(s)
+-   The data description is fully covered in the documentation for: the selected genre(s).
--   The data description is fully covered in the documentation for the domains of data
+-   The data description is fully covered in the documentation for: the domains of data.
--   The data description is fully covered in the documentation for annotator expertise and culture
+-   The data description is fully covered in the documentation for: annotator expertise and culture.
--   The data description is fully covered in the documentation for the excerpt duration
+-   The data description is fully covered in the documentation for: the excerpt duration.
--   The data description is fully covered in the documentation for the source where available
+-   The data description is fully covered in the documentation for: the source where available.

 #### Verification & testing

--   Test data annotations are publicly available
+-   (If applicable) Test data annotations are accessible with reasonable effort.
 -   If parts of the data (music, lyrics, album covers, etc) are copyrighted, pre-calculated features are accessible with reasonable effort.

 ###

 #### Debrief
 - Thank you for your time.
-Further reading: Wang, R. Y., & Strong, D. M. (1996).
+- Further reading: Wang, R. Y., & Strong, D. M. (1996).
 Beyond accuracy: What data quality means to data consumers.
 Journal of management information systems, 12(4), 5-33.
-Gebru, T., Morgenstern, J., Vecchione, B., Vaughan, J. W., Wallach, H., Iii, H. D., & Crawford, K. (2021).
+- Gebru, T., Morgenstern, J., Vecchione, B., Vaughan, J. W., Wallach, H., Iii, H. D., & Crawford, K. (2021).
 Datasheets for datasets.
 Communications of the ACM, 64(12), 86-92.
+- Priestley, M., O’donnell, F., & Simperl, E. (2023).
+A survey of data quality requirements that matter in ML development pipelines.
+ACM Journal of Data and Information Quality, 15(2), 1-39.

 #### TODO